With Saquon Barkley out, Giants sign veteran Devonta Freeman - WHIZ News

 EAST RUTHERFORD, N.J.
-(AP) — Two-time Pro Bowl halfback Devonta Freeman has signed with the New York Giants.
+(AP) — Two-time Pro Bowl halfback Devonta Freeman has signed with the New York Giants and might play this weekend.

-The Giants announced the signing of Freeman on Wednesday, a day after 2018 NFL Offensive Rookie of the Year Saquon Barkley was placed on injured reserve with a torn anterior cruciate ligament in his right knee.
+The Giants announced the move Wednesday, a day after 2018 NFL Offensive Rookie of the Year Saquon Barkley was placed on injured reserve with a torn anterior cruciate ligament in his right knee.

+Freeman, who was released by the Atlanta Falcons earlier this year, was at practice Wednesday.
+Coach Joe Judge hopes to have him ready for Sunday’s game at MetLife Stadium against the San Francisco 49ers (1-1).

+The Giants also will be getting running backs Dion Lewis and Wayne Gallman ready to play.
+Lewis carried the load Sunday after Barkley was hurt in the second quarter.
+Gallman was inactive, but he looked good in training camp.

 The Giants also placed wide receiver Sterling Shepard on injured reserve with turf toe.
-Like Barkley, Shepard was was hurt in the second quarter of the Giants’ 17-13 loss in Chicago on Sunday.
+He also was hurt in the second quarter of the Giants’ 17-13 loss to Chicago.
 He is eligible to be reinstated to the roster after missing three games.

 Freeman has played in 77 regular-season games with 59 starts, and five postseason games.
 He has rushed for 3,972 yards and 32 touchdowns, adding 257 receptions and 11 TDs.